pySELFI is a statistical software package which implements the Simulator Expansion for Likelihood-Free Inference (SELFI) algorithm.

 The SELFI algorithm

-SELFI (Leclercq et al. 2019) is part of the family of approximate Bayesian computation (ABC) methods, which replace the use of the likelihood function with a data-generating "black-box" simulator.
-It builds upon a novel Gaussian effective likelihood, and upon the linearisation of black-box models around an expansion point.
+SELFI (Leclercq et al. 2019) is part of the family of simulation-based inference (SBI) methods, which replace the use of the likelihood function with a data-generating "black-box" simulator.
+It builds upon a Gaussian effective likelihood, and upon the linearisation of black-box models around an expansion point.
 Further assuming that the prior is Gaussian, the effective posterior is Gaussian, with mean and covariance given by two "filter equations" reproduced below.
 The computational workload is fixed a priori by the user, and perfectly parallel.

 An article on the Aquila Consortium's website discusses SELFI (in particular in comparison to BOLFI).
 It is available here: Algorithms for likelihood-free cosmological data analysis.